Paris with Kids: The Ultimate Family Travel Guide (2026) Skip to content

 Day 1: Eiffel Tower and Champ de Mars

-Start your Paris family adventure at the Eiffel Tower with morning timed-entry tickets (booked well in advance).
-After ascending to the second level and taking in the panoramic views, let kids explore the Champ de Mars playgrounds and ride the vintage carousel.
-Pick up sandwiches, quiche, and pastries from a nearby boulangerie for a picnic lunch on the grass with tower views.
-In the afternoon, take a one-hour Seine River cruise from the nearby Bateaux Parisiens dock at the base of the tower, then stroll across the Pont d’Iéna to the Trocadéro esplanade for the classic Eiffel Tower photo opportunity.
+Open with the Eiffel Tower on morning timed-entry tickets, booked well ahead.
+Once you’ve done the second level and the views, send the kids loose on the Champ de Mars playgrounds and the vintage carousel.
+Grab sandwiches, quiche, and pastries from a nearby boulangerie and picnic on the grass under the tower.
+In the afternoon, take a one-hour Seine cruise from the Bateaux Parisiens dock right at the base, then walk across the Pont d’Iéna to the Trocadéro esplanade for the postcard Eiffel Tower shot.

 Day 2: Latin Quarter and Jardin du Luxembourg

-Spend the morning at the Natural History Museum in the Jardin des Plantes, where kids can see dinosaur skeletons, the magnificent Grande Galerie de l’Évolution animal procession, and visit the small Ménagerie zoo with its red pandas and snow leopards.
-Walk through the charming streets of the Latin Quarter for lunch at a crêperie on Rue de la Huchette, then spend the entire afternoon at the Jardin du Luxembourg—sailing boats on the pond, watching puppet shows, riding ponies, and playing in the adventure playground will keep everyone happy for hours.
-End with an evening walk past the Panthéon and along the lively Rue Mouffetard market street.
+Spend the morning at the Natural History Museum in the Jardin des Plantes, where the dinosaur skeletons, the marching animal procession of the Grande Galerie de l’Évolution, and the little Ménagerie zoo with its red pandas and snow leopards earn their keep.
+Cut through the Latin Quarter for lunch at a crêperie on Rue de la Huchette, then give the whole afternoon to the Jardin du Luxembourg.
+Boats on the pond, a puppet show, pony rides, and the adventure playground will keep everyone going for hours.
+Finish with an evening stroll past the Panthéon and down the lively market street of Rue Mouffetard.

 Day 3: The Louvre and Tuileries

-Tackle the Louvre in the morning with a focused, kid-friendly trail: Egyptian mummies and sarcophagi, the Mona Lisa, the dramatic Winged Victory of Samothrace, and the opulent Napoléon III Apartments.
-Limit your museum visit to two hours maximum to keep energy levels positive.
-Exit directly into the Jardin des Tuileries for the playground, trampolines, and carousel.
-Have lunch at one of the cafés along Rue de Rivoli or pick up supplies for a garden picnic.
-Afternoon option: explore the beautiful covered passages (Galerie Vivienne, Passage des Panoramas, Passage Jouffroy) for a unique treasure-hunt-style shopping and discovery experience that kids find enchanting.
+Hit the Louvre first thing on a tight, kid-friendly trail: Egyptian mummies and sarcophagi, the Mona Lisa, the soaring Winged Victory of Samothrace, and the over-the-top Napoléon III Apartments.
+Cap it at two hours to keep the mood intact.
+Walk straight out into the Jardin des Tuileries for the playground, trampolines, and carousel.
+Eat at one of the cafés along Rue de Rivoli or assemble a garden picnic.
+For the afternoon, wander the covered passages, Galerie Vivienne, Passage des Panoramas, Passage Jouffroy, which play like a treasure hunt and tend to enchant kids more than you’d guess.

 Day 4: Montmartre and Cité des Sciences

-Start the morning in Montmartre: take the funicular railway up the hill to Sacré-Cœur for stunning panoramic views of Paris, watch artists at Place du Tertre, and grab crêpes from a street vendor.
-Explore the charming winding streets and let older kids browse the quirky shops.
-After lunch, head across the city to the Cité des Sciences et de l’Industrie for an afternoon session at the Cité des Enfants (book your time slot in advance).
-Afterward, let the kids burn off remaining energy in the Parc de la Villette’s adventure playgrounds, including the famous dragon slide.
+Begin in Montmartre.
+Take the funicular up to Sacré-Cœur for the wide view over the city, watch the artists at work in Place du Tertre, and pick up crêpes from a vendor.
+Wander the twisting streets and let older kids poke around the offbeat shops.
+After lunch, cross town to the Cité des Sciences et de l’Industrie for an afternoon session at the Cité des Enfants (slot booked ahead).
+When that’s done, turn the kids loose on the Parc de la Villette’s adventure playgrounds, dragon slide included, to burn off whatever’s left.

 Day 5: Île de la Cité and Le Marais

-Visit the newly restored Notre-Dame Cathedral (free entry, book a timed slot online to skip queues) and explore the charming Île de la Cité with its flower market and medieval streets.
-Walk across the bridge to the Île Saint-Louis for legendary Berthillon ice cream in dozens of flavors.
-Cross into Le Marais for its beautiful architecture, the Place des Vosges (the oldest planned square in Paris with a lovely garden for running around), and lunch at the Marché des Enfants Rouges with its international food stalls.
-Spend the afternoon exploring the neighborhood’s quirky boutiques, art galleries, and hidden courtyards, and finish with the famous falafel from L’As du Fallafel on Rue des Rosiers.
+Start at the newly restored Notre-Dame Cathedral (free, but book a timed slot online to skip the line) and explore the Île de la Cité with its flower market and medieval lanes.
+Walk over to the Île Saint-Louis for Berthillon ice cream in dozens of flavors, a legend for good reason.
+Cross into Le Marais for the architecture and the Place des Vosges, the oldest planned square in the city, with a garden made for running laps, then lunch at the international food stalls of the Marché des Enfants Rouges.
+Spend the afternoon among the neighborhood’s odd little boutiques, galleries, and tucked-away courtyards, and finish with the famous falafel from L’As du Fallafel on Rue des Rosiers.

 Practical Tips for Visiting Paris with Kids